guming/browserOnly/.github/WORKFLOWS.md

 # CI/CD Pipeline

-This directory contains the GitHub Actions workflows for the BrowserBee project.
+This directory contains the GitHub Actions workflows for the BrowserOnly project.

 ## Current Workflows